 Now that you know my daily exercise routine and meal itinerary, guess how much weight I gained in just seventeen days?
 Remember, I walked 8-9 miles on average, put in the occasional work out, and tried to eat in moderation.

 I went from 160 pounds to 170 pounds in two and a half weeks!
-To compare apples to apples, 10 pounds is a whopping 6% increase in body weight in such a short time.
+10 pounds is a whopping 6% increase in body weight in such a short time.

 The ideal body weight of 152-163 for someone 5′ 10″ pisses me off.
 As I mentioned in the beginning of the post, I have many reasons why I want to stay in shape, and I'm assuming that many of you guys have similar reasoning.